 King Crab legs are best prepared steamed, broiled or grilled.
 Remember to avoid boiling, as it won’t give you the results you’re looking for or deserve.

 King crabs have to be cooked and flash frozen in the harbor when caught to keep them fresh.
-What you’re essentially doing is reheating the crab, so you don’t want to overcook it.
+What you’re essentially doing is reheating the crab, so if you’re wondering if you can overcook crab legs, the answer is yes.

 Like lobster, crab shells change color once they’re cooked, and they become a gorgeous orange or red.